betaglot/plantabeta/docs/reference/Beta/BetaOverview.md

 - Snapshot of what a Planter is doing and thinking in a particular Moment.
 - The current state of the Eco, Route, Planter[Move, Neuro].
-- An element of a BetaStack or BetaSequence.
+- An element of a BetaStack or BetaPhrase.
 - There is no time in a BetaInstance

 ---